ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

 7. Click **Save** when done.

-8. To verify that the authentication was configured correctly, logout of climber and the login screen will now display the Microsoft Azure logo to allow logging in with those credentials.
+8. To verify that the authentication was configured correctly, logout of ascender and the login screen will now display the Microsoft Azure logo to allow logging in with those credentials.

 .. image:: ../common/images/configure-awx-auth-azure-logo.png
-    :alt: climber login screen displaying the Microsoft Azure logo for authentication.
+    :alt: ascender login screen displaying the Microsoft Azure logo for authentication.

 For application registering basics in Azure AD, refer to the `Azure AD Identity Platform (v2)`_ overview.